slady/bsc/README.md

 # bsc
-Package Delivery for Banking Software Company
+This is the Package Delivery software.
+This piece of software was requested by Banking Software Company s.r.o. as a homework for a job interview process.

-Yet to be written...
+In order to build this project using maven, run:
 ```
 mvn clean package
 ```